 75 years of preaching the Gospel of Jesus Christ!

 60 years as co-founder and Church Mother of Ebenezer COGIC!

 “To God Be the Glory for Her Many Years of Life and Service in the Body of Christ”

-To send flowers to Mother Thelma Bady's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mother Thelma Bady, please visit our floral store.